-Approval of the Declassification Amendment requires the affirmative vote of 66 2/3% in voting power of the outstanding shares of stock of the Company entitled to vote thereon, voting together as a single class.
-As a result, abstentions and broker nonvotes will have the same effect as a vote "against" this proposal.
+Approval of the Incentive Plan Amendment requires the affirmative vote of a majority of the shares of the Company's common stock that are present in person or represented by proxy and entitled to vote thereon.
+As a result, abstentions will have the same effect as a vote "against" this proposal, but broker non-votes will have no effect on the outcome.

-Holders of proxies solicited by this proxy statement will vote the proxies received by them as directed on the proxy card or, if no direction is given, then FOR the approval of the Declassification Amendment.
+Holders of proxies solicited by this proxy statement will vote the proxies received by them as directed on the proxy card or, if no direction is given, then FOR the approval of the Incentive Plan Amendment.